 As a successful practice it is very important to learn from our patients when thing haven’t gone exactly as expected.

-As a conscientious and transparent practice we try and publish positives, negatives, possible side effects and alternatives on dental treatments, so patients can decide before they come in if a treatment is correct for them.
+As a conscientious and transparent practice we try and publish positives, negatives, possible side effects and alternative dental treatments, so patients can decide before they come in if a treatment is correct for them.
 We believe we are one of the only dental practices in the world to do this.
-To see this simply go down the relevant treatment pages until it says click here for more information and consent.

 Here we publish some cases where dissatisfaction was expressed either verbally or implied (unhappy expression).